Suizzle/movement-cli-docs/use-cli/cli-genesis.md

 chain_id: 8
 ```

-### Building the Aptos Framework
+### Building the Movement Framework

-From your Aptos-core repository, build the framework and package it:
+From your Movement-core repository, build the framework and package it:

 ```
 cargo run --package framework
-mkdir aptos-framework-release
+mkdir movement-framework-release
-cp aptos-framework/releases/artifacts/current/build/**/bytecode_modules/* aptos-framework-release
+cp movement-framework/releases/artifacts/current/build/**/bytecode_modules/* movement-framework-release
 ```

-The framework will be stored within the `aptos-framework-release` directory.
+The framework will be stored within the `movement-framework-release` directory.

 ### The `ValidatorConfiguration` file